I. Student Self Discloses Disability

 A. Accommodations Approved

 The documentation supports the need for accommodations.
 Accommodations are coordinated between student, faculty, and disability support services coordinator in the Office of Academic Services.
+In general, accommodations are not granted retroactively; they are only granted from the time of disclosure.

 B. Further Documentation Needed